flowerinthenight/oomkill-watch/README.md

         ...
 ```

-It overrides the command from the `Dockerfile` by running `gcloud ...` first to configure the cluster access before running the tool.
+It overrides the command from the `Dockerfile` by running `gcloud container clusters get-credentials ...` first to configure the cluster access before running the tool.